-- The Episode 42 In Doctor Who where The Doctor is possessed by the consciousness of the nearby sun, who has already possessed several other crew members who have killed. and seeing him struggle against it's influence and say "I am so scared" is pretty horrifying.
+- In 42, the Doctor is possessed by the consciousness of the nearby sun, who has already possessed several other crew members who have killed.
+Seeing him struggle against it's influence and say "I am so scared" is pretty horrifying.

 - Supernatural being a show that uses demonic possession a lot, this trope crops up now and then.